Honey buns captivate our taste buds with indulgence, sweetness, and allure. But what about our four-legged friends?

 Count the honey buns your dog has eaten and watch their behavior.
 Look for signs of immediate distress or discomfort, such as vomiting, diarrhea, excessive drooling, or abdominal pain.

-2. Contact Your Veterinarian
+2. Contact Your Vet

 You must obtain professional advice from your veterinarian.
 Contact them immediately and inform them about your dog’s condition, including the number of honey buns consumed, size, breed, and any symptoms noted.
 Take their opinions and directions seriously.